Open-Transactions/protocol-docs/content/transfer.md

 # Alice initialize transfer

-Notary responds with message `@notarizeTransactions`.
+Notary responds with message `@notarizeTransaction`.
 It contains `accountLedger` with transaction type `atTransfer` (response to transaction `transfer`).
 The transaction contains response for each item.
 The items' status is `acknowledgement` or `rejection`.

 * `atBalanceStatement`
   * contains attribute `outboxNewTransNum` that contains number of new transaction that the Notary dropped to Alice's outbox and Bob's inbox.